stellar/stellar-core/docs/software/admin.md

 A traditional quorum has people see everybody else (placed on a circle, at the right distance).
-Here, each player can decide to look wherever they want.
-Even to look at only one other player, which is a risk if this other player decides to quit the game.
+Here each player can decide to look wherever they want, even if they can only see one other player (or nobody).
+This is risky if that player quits the game or is not following the rules.

 ## Quorum set